Boyan253/Stream_FE_Task-Interview/README.md

 # This is an interview task for extracting movies from an API

 for test example create a .txt file with movie titles on your computer and upload it in the react app.
-Then you can remove unwanted movies and sent it to dummy backend, which is for the purpose of the task, it is not supposed to run.
+Then you can remove unwanted movies and sent it to dummy backend, which is for the purpose of the task, it is not supposed to run.(The names of the movies added should be the exact as the real titles, it is requirement from the API)
 ## Available Scripts

 In the project directory, you can run: